teokem/project-work-vaspelin/README.md

 ## Running the Jupyter notebook

-You can run it in the web browser on mybinder (without installing anything) by clicking the link [here](https://mybinder.org/v2/gh/vaspelin/thiocyanate/master?filepath=project_updated.ipynb) (ignore the following in that case).
+You can run it in the web browser on mybinder (without installing anything) by clicking the link [here](https://mybinder.org/v2/gh/vaspelin/thiocyanate/master?filepath=project_updated.ipynb), or, follow the following instructions:

 1. Install miniconda3 or anaconda3 on your computer.